Three Questions Most Buyers Have About DIY Fibreglass Pools

 Can DIY fibreglass pools be installed on sloping sites?

 Yes.
-We’ve yet to find a house that a DIY fibreglass pool shell cannot be crane lifted into.
+We’ve yet to find a backyard that a DIY fibreglass pool shell cannot be crane lifted into.
 It is a question of how big a crane will you need to be able to reach over your house from the road and into your backyard.
-Crane hire costs between $300 and $1,000.
-If your street is busy, you may need the services of a traffic management company which can cost several thousand dollars as well.

-Can DIY fibreglass pools be installed with a really narrow side of house access?
+Can DIY fibreglass pools be installed with narrow side of house access?

 About The Author